CircuitVerse/mobile-app/README.md

 ### Android OAuth Config

-This project uses Flutter 3.32.2 and hence the support for compile time variables.
+This project uses Flutter 3.32.2 and hence the support for compile-time variables.
 To use compile-time variables pass them in `--dart-defines` as `flutter run --dart-define=VAR_NAME=VAR_VALUE`.
 Supported `dart-defines` include :

 #### GitHub Configuration